 - Seller name

-How to improve your Amazon Ad Rank
+How to improve your Amazon SEO and Ad Rank

 Let’s first take the two main factors in finding your performance key metrics: CTR and conversion rate.